Congratulations to Our Membership Recipients:

 Ramon J. Ryan is in his final year of law school at Vanderbilt University where he was inspired by a visiting attorney from NASA who made him realize that he could marry his passion for space and science with the law.
 As such, he founded Vanderbilt Law's first Space Law Society.
-Last year, Ryan published an article in the Vanderbilt Journal of Entertainment and Technology Law (JETLaw) that garnered national attention and was referenced in Scientific American, Futurism, and Business Insider and prompted oversight action in the U.S. Senate.
+Last year, Ryan published an article in the Vanderbilt Journal of Entertainment and Technology Law (JETLaw) that garnered national attention and was referenced in Scientific American, Futurism, and Business Insider y prompted oversight action in the U.S. Senate.

 Dr. Robert Wingfield Jr. is an Associate Professor of Chemistry at Fisk University where he has served since 1985.
 Dr. Wingfield has turned his passion for science, his desire for healthy communities, and his quest for environmental justice into a lifelong pursuit of initiatives that educate persons of all ages about environmental sustainability.
 Each year, Dr. Wingfield offers workshops in the Nashville community centered around issues of environmental toxins, emergency preparedness, environmental recycling, use of natural cleaning agents, gardening, and more.
 He also conducts STEM-based sustainability awareness training for youth through afterschool and summer programs.

 Special thanks to EY for sponsoring this contest and our Black History Month programming.